Clanker

-Clanker is a slur for robots and artificial intelligence (AI) software.
+Clanker is a derogatory term for robots and artificial intelligence (AI) software.
 The term has been used in Star Wars media, first appearing in the franchise's 2005 video game Star Wars: Republic Commando.
-In 2025, the term became widely used to discuss distaste for machines ranging from delivery robots to large language models.
+In the 2020s the term became widely used to express hatred or distaste for various kinds of intelligent computer systems, ranging from delivery robots to large language models.
 This trend has been attributed to anxiety around the negative societal effects of AI.

 In science fiction

-The term "clanker" is used in the Star Wars franchise as a slur for battle droids.
+"Clanker" is used in the Star Wars franchise to refer to battle droids.

-The word clanker has been previously used in science fiction literature, first appearing in a 1958 article by William Tenn in which he uses it to describe robots from science fiction films like Metropolis.
+The term has been previously used in science fiction literature, first appearing in a 1958 article by William Tenn in which he uses it to describe robots from science fiction films like Metropolis.
+The Star Wars franchise began using the term as a slur against droids in the 2005 video game Star Wars: Republic Commando before being prominently used in the animated series Star Wars: The Clone Wars, which follows a galaxy-wide war between the Galactic Republic's clone troopers and the Confederacy of Independent Systems' battle droids.
 In Star Wars media, robots—more commonly known as droids—are routinely depicted as the subjects of discrimination.
 For example, in the original Star Wars film, C-3PO and R2-D2 are abducted by Jawas and sold to the family of Luke Skywalker.
-When visiting a cantina in Mos Eisley, both robots are refused service by the bartender, who remarks that "We don't serve their kind."
+When visiting a cantina in Mos Eisley, both droids are refused service by the bartender, who remarks that "We don't serve their kind."
 In Star Wars lore, the term clanker had entered use by the time of the franchise's High Republic Era and became prominent during the Clone Wars, in which clone troopers regularly use the phrase against battle droids.